RetroDECK/ES-DE/INSTALL-DEV.md

 As you can see above, you can override the home directory path using the `--home` flag.
 So by running for instance the command `emulationstation --home ~/games/emulation`, ES-DE will use `~/games/emulation/.emulationstation` as its base directory.

-For the following options, the es_settings.cfg file is immediately updated/saved when passing the parameter:
+For the following options, the es_settings.xml file is immediately updated/saved when passing the parameter:
 ```
 --display
 --fullscreen-normal